Zero paid placements. No brand can pay to rank higher on Simscanner.

 Compact overview.
 See the full comparison below for country coverage, hotspot, FUP transparency, and data confidence.

 Compact quick view of regional travel eSIM brands for The World on overall score, country coverage, regional plan, and unlimited availability.
-All values are in preview until data is verified.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

-Last reviewed: 01 Jun 2026.
-Global plans sourced; performance scores pending.
+Last reviewed: 15 Jun 2026.
+Global plans sourced; performance scores modelled.
 See full comparison below for hotspot, FUP transparency, country coverage, and data confidence.

 Full comparison , all signals